ultimate271/notes/book/shortstory/20190222 - Seth And Cain Draft3.md

 parents dodged the question made him think that it was possible.

 However, he did not know how he would find him.
 What would he even look like?
 He felt uneasy about the way his parents talked about Cain.
-If he had just so happen to have been born first, would he have been outcast like Cain was?
-How terrible that must be.
-It was the most terrible thing that Seth could think of.
-Perhaps his brother Cain was a murderous monster, but that seemed so foreign to him that he couldn't help but think that there must be some other reasoning from Cain.

-But still, Seth did not know how he would find Cain.
+Seth had no idea how he might find Cain.
 Fortunately for Seth, Cain found Seth.

-One day, when Seth was working in the fields, at the very edge of the farm, he say a man coming from the forest hail him down.
+One day, when Seth was working in the fields, at the very edge of the farm, he saw a man coming from the forest hail him down.

 "Ahoy there!" the man yelled down from the distance.
 "Do I see a friendly face in my sights."